skip to main content

 Overview

-This course is designed to prepare learners for a career in Civil Engineering and related industries at higher technician level.
+This programme is designed to prepare learners for a career in Civil Engineering and related industries at higher technician level.
 It will provide learners with specific practical and professional skills in analysis, organisation, design, teamwork and communication.
-The course also aims to prepare learners to progress to Honours Degree level study or directly enter employment as a highly skilled employee.
+The programme also aims to prepare learners to progress to Honours Degree level study or directly enter employment as a highly skilled employee.

-In Year 2, (and year 3 part-time) level 5 modules include Infrastructure and Engineering Design, Civil Engineering Management and Measurement and Fluid Mechanics and Water Engineering.
-The Work Based Learning module is undertaken at the end of Year 2 as it is a synthesis of all other modules on the Foundation Degree course.
-All modules on the programme are compulsory but students will have an element of choice in the Civil Engineering Project and Professional Development module and in the Work Based Learning module.
+All modules on the programme are compulsory, but students will have an element of choice in the Civil Engineering Project and Professional Development module and in the Work Based Learning module.

 • Civil Engineering Technology & Materials